delwiv/esobject/README.md

 ## ES Object

-ES Object is a library allowing to manipulate Elasticsearch objects and to more easily implement right on them.
+ES Object is a library allowing to manipulate Elasticsearch objects and to more easily implement permissions on them.

 ### Installing